iweld/SQL_Coding_Challenge/README.md

 :grey_exclamation:  Start here if you want to follow along my  [SQL Challenge WALKTHROUGH](./walkthrough/WALKTHROUGH_DOCKER.md) :grey_exclamation:

 ### SQL Code Challenge
+<strong>1.
+Create the Tables and Relations.</strong>
-<strong>1.</strong> Using the CSV files located in `source_data/csv_data`, create your new SQL tables with the properly formatted data.
+Using the CSV files located in `source_data/csv_data`, create your new SQL tables with the properly formatted data.

 * Add a numeric, auto-incrementing Primary Key to every table.
 * In the `countries` table, add the column `created_on` with the current date.
 * Create a one-to-one relationship with the countries table as the parent table.

+:exclamation: This question has already been completed with the ETL process. :exclamation:

+<strong>2.
+List Regions and Country Count</strong>
-<strong>2.</strong> List all of the regions and the total number of countries in each region.
+List all of the regions and the total number of countries in each region.
 Order by country count in descending order and capitalize the region name.

 <details>
   <summary>Click to expand expected results!</summary>